electron44/yt_downloader/README.md

 # yt_downloader
 # Download yt videos v1
-## This lil scripts allow you to donwload video or a playlist
+## This lil scripts allow you to download video or a playlist

 ## Process
 ### First choose options v for single video and p for playlist